 Alternative splicing is a key driver of phenotypic diversity and plasticity in cancer cells.
 While it is increasingly clear that different isoforms of several genes are associated with cancer progression and metastasis, there is a fundamental gap in knowledge of splice variants that contribute to tumor suppression in a tissue-specific fashion.

 Estrogen-related receptor beta (ERRbeta) is an alternatively spliced orphan nuclear receptor whose activity can be regulated by synthetic small molecules.
 We have found that ERRbeta copy number gain and high levels of ERRbeta mRNA are associated with significantly longer survival time in patients with GBM.
-We recently published that two splicing isoforms of ERRbeta have distinct effects upon cell death and cell cycle progression, and that a compound that activates ERRbeta has anti-cancer activity in cellular models of GBM while sparing non-tumor cells.
-Our ongoing studies seek to define how ERRbeta alternative splicing affects GBM biology, and provide important proof-of-concept for therapeutic exploitation of ERRbeta splice variants as druggable targets in GBM.
+We recently published that two splicing isoforms of ERRbeta have distinct effects on cell death and cell cycle progression and that a compound that activates ERRbeta has anti-cancer activity in cellular models of GBM while sparing non-tumor cells.
+Our ongoing studies seek to define how ERRbeta alternative splicing affects GBM biology, and provide important proof-of-concept for the therapeutic exploitation of ERRbeta splice variants as druggable targets in GBM.